-It could be concluded that, in order for a market of 3.9 million m3 to sustain twenty-five companies, some of the smaller operators must be cutting costs through the operation of substandard retail facilities and/or engaging in practices which do not conform to the established rules.
-Hence good governance and sound regulations should be enforced.
+It could be concluded that, in order for for a market of 3.9 million m3 to sustain twenty-five companies, some of the smaller operators must be cutting costs through the operation of substandard retail facilities and/or engaging in practices which do not conform to the established rules.
+Hence the importance of good governance and sound regulations which are enforced.
 Another possibility would be that OMCs operating in Kenya can enjoy synergies with their affiliates in neighbouring countries, hence enhancing their scale of operations and reducing unit costs.